mehulagg/gitlab/doc/integration/security_partners/anchore.md

       container_scanning: gl-container-scanning-report.json
 ```

-After a successful scan, results will be available for review and management using GitLab’s native security features.
+After a successful scan, results will be available for review and management using the native security features in GitLab.
 Navigate to your project’s Security & Compliance > Vulnerability Report UI to review any discovered vulnerabilities in your container image.

 ### Example

 For this example, we’ll add two sections to the GitLab CI `.gitlab-ci.yml` file; the first runs Docker to build an image and push it to the GitLab Container Registry for the project.
-The second runs Anchore Enterprise vulnerability scanning on the image and converts the output to GitLab’s container scanning format.
+The second runs Anchore Enterprise vulnerability scanning on the image and converts the output to the GitLab container scanning format.

 Add `Dockerfile` and `.gitlab-ci.yml` To Your GitLab Project